Clarifai/old-docs/portal-guide/workflows/input-nodes.md

 ## Supported input and output types

+To view your available models, just open your app and click Model Mode icon on the left hand side of the screen.
+From here just click the Create a Custom Model button in the top righthand corner of the screen.

-Different models accept different types of inputs and produce different types of inputs and produce different outputs.
+Different models accept different types of inputs and return different types of outputs

 #### Inputs